aringhanshala/AMBULANCECALL/README.md

 🚑 Ambulance Call
-Ambulance Call is a web-based platform that allows users to book ambulances based on their location and budget.
-It features authentication, a booking system, and a results page that filters available ambulances according to the user's budget.
+Ambulance Call is a web-based platform that allows users to book ambulances based on their location.
+It features authentication, a booking system, and a results page that filters available ambulances.

 🔥 Features
 ✅ User Authentication: Sign in using Google, email/password, or phone number (OTP) via Firebase.